LaneLab/Spratt_SPI2_tuning_paper/README.md

 - **mRuby_Stats.csv** - contains information about Ruby features for each cell_id.

 ## Analysis
-1 python script and 6 jupyter notebooks for downstream analysis and plotting are included - found in DIMM_code
+4 jupyter notebooks for downstream analysis and plotting are included - found in DIMM_code

 - **Mother_Plotting.ipynb** - plotting and analysis from Full_MotherCell_Data.csv used to generate figures.